 At A Glance

-The original Amazon sits at the steps of the National Museum of Berlin across from Albert Wolff’s The Lion Fighter
+The original Amazon sits at the steps of the Altes Museum across from Albert Wolff’s The Lion Fighter

 This artwork is a cast of the original and sits at the steps of the Philadelphia Museum of Art across from a cast of Wolff’s The Lion Fighter